ai-murphy/UB_CompModeling/BashScripts/SwapImport/walkthrough.md

 # Exercise #1 Linux Bash Scripting Walkthrough

-A complete guide to solving the 2022 Final Exam Exercise #1, with sample files, code snippets, and bash scripting tips.
+A complete guide to solving Linux Bash Scripting Exercise #1, with sample files, code snippets, and bash scripting tips.

 ---

 ## Overview

 **Exercise #1** consists of two parts:
-- **Part 3.1**: Create a script that swaps lines 2 and 3 for all `.swap23` files
+- **Part 1**: Create a script that swaps lines 2 and 3 for all `.swap23` files
-- **Part 3.2**: Create an interactive script with conditional logic based on whether input is a file, directory, or new name
+- **Part 2**: Create an interactive script with conditional logic based on whether input is a file, directory, or new name

 ---